arian/arian.github.io/source/_posts/reactive.md

 that keeps the state of some component (say a list of messages).
 Another part of the page (maybe somewhere in a toolbar), displays the number of messages.
-This toolbar could grab the loose wire from the messages component, by requiring the messages `rx` object, and wire it into the toolbar, so if the state of the messages is changed, this state is automatically propagated to the messages count in the toolbar.
+This toolbar could grab the loose wire from the messages component, by requiring the messages `rx` object, and wire it into the toolbar.
+If the state of the messages is changed, this state is automatically propagated to the messages count in the toolbar.